ethankennerly/digestion-defense/engineering.md

     - Occupant
         - Entity ID
 - [ ] Transmitter (similar to what a Petri Net calls a Transition)
-    - Receiver inputs
+    - Activator IDs
-        - Inhibitor or not
+        - Activator is a receiver with an occupant.
-        - Null represents what a Machination calls a Source.
+        - Empty represents what a Machination calls a Source.
+    - Inhibitor IDs
+        - Inhibitor is a receiver with an occupant.
-    - Receiver outputs
+    - Output IDs
+        - Available output is a receiver without an occupant.
-        - Null represents what a Machination calls a Drain.
+        - Empty represents what a Machination calls a Drain.
 - [x] Selected
+- [ ] Consumable
+    - name

 Navigation components:
 - [ ] nav agent